Technics SL-10: Features

 The SL-10 came equipped with the Technics EPS-310MC moving-coil cartridge.
 Due to the low output of the moving-coil cartridge, the SL-10 includes a built-in, bypassable step-up preamp to allow it to connect to standard phono inputs.
 The original Technics EPS-310MC moving-coil cartridge was designed to be replaced as a unit; the stylus was not removable.
 The cartridge has since been discontinued; the SL-10 will accept any P-mount/T4P cartridge.
 The SL-10 is capable of being powered by an external DC power adapter or a standard AC power supply.
 The motor is quartz-locked, providing accurate rotational speed.

 Perhaps the SL-10's most unusual feature is its ability to play records in any position, even in a vertical position, in fact records could be played upside down with the lid closed, the SL-10's internal disc clamp holds the record in place, and the tonearm, being dynamically balanced, maintains a consistent tracking force regardless of the turntable position.

-An example of the SL-10 was in the collection of the Museum of Modern Art.
+An example of the SL-10 is in the collection of the Museum of Modern Art.